-Research Excellence Framework (REF) exercises assess the quality of our research by looking at the impact of our research output and the new REF requirements will be published in due course.
+The Research Excellence Framework (REF) exercises assess the quality of our research by looking at the impact of our research output and the new REF requirements will be published in due course.
 The advice below assumes that these requirements will not change.

 For your research to be included, you'll need to place a copy in Worcester Research and Publications (WRaP), our institutional repository.